 Central and local government structures could further increase their legitimacy by working more closely with traditional systems of governance and conflict resolution.
 To this effect, skills and financial resources need to be transferred from central to local government structures (Davis, 2014).

 Most importantly, mistrust in the Malian army - which many northerners still consider as an 'occupying force' - needs to be addressed (Pezard & Shurkin, 2015).
-Indiscipline, varying loyalties, inefficiency, collusion with traffickers and serious human rights violations have tainted the image of Mali's security forces (Davis, 2014; Wing 2013).
-Current efforts thus aim at re-establishing a coherent chain of command and extending government control over the armed forces (Bakrania, 2013).
-Furthermore, the integration of ex-rebel fighters is a central point of the 2015 agreement (Roger, 2015).
-Yet, transitional justice and reconciliation are largely absent and many Malians complain about the absence of punishments for crimes committed by different armed armed groups (Pezard & Shurkin, 2015).
+Indiscipline, varying loyalties, inefficiency, collusion with traffickers and serious human rights violations have tainted the image of Mali's security forces (Davis, 2014; MINUSMA, 2018).
+To rebuild trust in the armed forces, the government tries to reorganise its military command structure (Bakrania, 2013) and integrate ex-rebel fighters, a central point of the 2015 agreement (Roger, 2015).
+In addition, a 2014 executive order establishes the ‘Truth, Justice and Reconciliation Commission’.

 Economic development and climate change adaptation